 4. Sparks

-Sparking and popping wood has the potential to burn down a house or start bush fires in the outdoors.
+Sparking and popping wood can burn down a house or start bushfires outdoors.
 It can also be unsettling when you’re trying to relax.
 Thankfully, elm produces minimal sparks, like most popular varieties of firewood.

 5. Aroma

-Some types of firewood produce an amazing fragrance that gives your house an enticing homely feel.
-If you enjoy smoking meat, then you’ll also want to pay close attention to the aroma wood gives off.
+Some types of firewood produce a pleasant fragrance that gives your house an enticing homely feel.
+If you enjoy smoking meat, you’ll also want to pay close attention to the aroma.

-Unlike hickory or cherry, elm firewood will win no awards for its smell.
-It absorbs the smells of its surroundings, so if the tree is near swampland or a septic line then look out!
+Unlike hickory or cherry, elm firewood wins no awards for its smell.
+It absorbs the aromas of its surroundings, so if the tree is near swampland or a septic line, look out!
 Another reason elm may smell is that it can house bugs, beetles, and diseases.
-You’ll find any bad smells will dissipate as the wood dries.
+However, bad smells will dissipate as the wood dries.

-After a year it should have a neutral fragrance; it’ll have a preferable smell to catalpa, but still won’t match the aroma from burning cedar or applewood.
+After a year, it should have a neutral fragrance; it’ll have a preferable smell to catalpa but won’t match the aroma from burning cedar or applewood.
 Check out whether apple firewood is any good here.

 6. Coaling

 The quality of coal produced by firewood impacts how well a fire burns and how long the fire will last.
-As a rule, wood that releases a lot of heat when burning will make good coals.
-That means wood like apple, honeylocust, and oak have excellent coaling properties.
+Dense wood like apple, honeylocust, and oak makes good coals.

-Although elm’s BTU rating is lower than some other hardwoods, it still produces great coals.
-This makes it a great option for campfires.
-It is far superior to wood like willow and spruce for coaling.
+Although elm’s BTU rating is lower than many other hardwoods, it still produces great coals.
+This feature makes it a good option for campfires.
+It is superior to wood like willow and spruce for coaling.

 7. Creosote build-up

-Creosote is a type of black tar that gets deposited on the inside of chimneys as a byproduct of burning wood.
-Although harmless in small amounts, too much isn’t ideal as it’s highly flammable and will also reduce chimney ventilation.
+Creosote is a type of black tar that gets deposited inside chimneys as a byproduct of burning wood.
+Although harmless in small amounts, too much isn’t ideal as it is highly flammable and will reduce chimney ventilation.

-Firewood that’s high in sap content will produce a greater amount of creosote.
-Elm has low levels of sap, meaning you don’t have to worry about excessive creosote buildup.
+Firewood with high sap content produces more creosote.
+Well-seasoned elm has low sap levels, so you don’t have to worry about excessive creosote buildup.

 Tips for seasoning elm